1 oz. cleansing balm for removing makeup, SPF, dirt, and excess oil, nourishing and non-irritating.

 Since they’re packed with oils, balm cleansers are incredibly nourishing and moisturizing, leaving skin feeling soft and smooth.
 Cleansing balms should first be applied dry.
 This is because the oils in the balm need to attract to the oil on the skin before adding water.
 Once water is added the surfactants release the surface tension on the skin, which then lifts and removes the makeup and allows it to rinse off.
 Think of a balm as a makeup remover, cleanser, and oil serum all in one.

 Scoop a small amount with dry clean fingers and massage into your skin in gentle, circular motions.
-If you are wearing eye makeup spend more time massaging the eye area to ensure all the makeup is being dissolved.
+Keep away from eyes as the exfoliating ingredients can irritate.
 Add warm water onto the skin and continue to massage in gentle circular motions.
 Remove with a warm, damp cloth.
 After you have removed the cleansing balm your skin will feel clean and fresh.

 Jojoba Oil, Bentonite Clay, coconut oil, arrowroot powder, candelilla wax, frankincense essential oil.